oceanprotocol-archive/brizo/API.md

     dateFinished:Unix timestamp when job finished
     status:  Int, see below for list
     statusText: String, see below
-    configlogUrl: URL to get the configuration log (for admins only)
-    publishlogUrl: URL to get the publish log (for admins only)
     algologUrl: URL to get the algo log (for user)
     outputsUrl: Array of URLs for algo outputs
-    ddo: If published, the DDO
-    did: If published, the DID
+    resultsDid: If published, the DID
 ```

 Status description: (see Operator-Service for full status list)